raul23/steering-behaviors/README.rst

   canvas so that the other green "zombies" can use it as a target to follow and destination.

-  Eventually they will cease all movement once they reach an equilibrium state <br/>where all green "zombies" will all be piled on top of each other.
+  Eventually they will cease all movement once they reach an equilibrium state where all green "zombies" will be piled on top of each other.

   .. raw:: html